 - 1. All NHS employers are obliged to adhere to employment and tax law and other statutory provisions.
-The NHS Staff Council will seek to keep the Handbook up to date with any changes, but current law takes precedence over the Handbook. - 2.
+The NHS Staff Council will review this Handbook periodically, taking account of changes to relevant legislation. - 2.
 In Scotland, the statutory framework includes legislation on staff governance as set out in the NHS Reform (Scotland) Act 2004 and the Staff Governance Standard.
 Compliance with this standard includes implementation of Partnership Information Network (PIN) guidelines, which define a minimum standard of best employment practice.
 This handbook should be read in conjunction with the provisions of the PIN guidelines as listed in Annex V. - 3.
 The provisions set out in this handbook are based on the need to ensure a fair system of pay for NHS employees which supports modernised working practices.
 The provisions recognise that modern forms of healthcare rely on flexible teams of staff providing patient care 24 hours a day, 7 days a week, 365 days a year and applying a wide range of skills. - 4.
-The Agenda for Change partners agree to work in partnership to deliver a new NHS pay system which supports NHS service modernisation and meets the reasonable aspirations of staff.
-The signatories to the agreement will work together to meet the reasonable aspirations of all the parties to: - ensure that the new pay system leads to more patients being treated, more quickly and being given higher quality care - assist new ways of working which best deliver the range and quality of services required, in as efficient and effective a way as possible, and organised to best meet the needs of patients - assist the goal of achieving a quality workforce with the right numbers of staff, with the right skills and diversity, and organised in the right way - improve the recruitment, retention and morale of the NHS workforce - improve all aspects of equal opportunity and diversity, especially in the areas of career and training opportunities and working patterns that are flexible and responsive to family commitments
+Nationally, employer and trades union representatives have agreed to work in partnership to maintain an NHS pay system which supports NHS service modernisation and meets the reasonable aspirations of staff.
+The national partners have agreed to work together to meet the reasonable aspirations of all the parties to: - ensure that the pay system leads to more patients being treated, more quickly and being given higher quality care; - assist new ways of working which best deliver the range and quality of services required, in as efficient and effective a way as possible, and organised to best meet the needs of patients; - assist the goal of achieving a quality workforce with the right numbers of staff, with the right skills and diversity, and organised in the right way; - improve the recruitment, retention and morale of the NHS workforce; - improve all aspects of equal opportunity and diversity, especially in the areas of career and training opportunities and to ensure working patterns that are flexible and responsive to family commitments;

-- meet equal pay for work of equal value criteria, recognising that pay constitutes any benefits in cash or conditions - implement the new pay system within the management, financial and service constraints likely to be in place.
+- meet equal pay for work of equal value criteria, recognising that pay constitutes any benefits in cash or conditions; - implement the new pay system within the management, financial and service constraints likely to be in place.